 Recent Gallup research on the “State of the American Workplace” found a strong connection between well-managed teams with highly engaged employees and improved safety.
 The top 25 percent of teams had half as many accidents as the bottom 25 percent—an incredible difference.

-When safety is stressed by managers and a company, it shows employees that they are part of company that values their well-being and livelihood.
+When safety is stressed by managers and a company, it shows employees that they are part of a company that values their well-being and livelihood.
 And, if employees are engaged, they are less likely to call in sick or leave the position.

 How can your business nurture the relationship between safety and employee loyalty?